 Striker Plates: Steel, designed to protect tubing from penetrations.

 Manifolds: Malleable iron or steel with factory-applied protective coating.
 Threaded connections shall comply with ASME B1.20.1 for pipe inlet and corrugated tubing outlets.

+Grounding: Required from the last fitting back to the electrical panel or grounding rod.
+A separate #12 grounding wire is required to be run separate from the pipe.
+Gas pipe with grounding wire infused is not permitted.

 PE Pipe: ASTM D 2513, SDR 11.